The Archaeology of the Atlantic Northeast

 "The Archaeology of the Atlantic Northeast is a seminal contribution to the field of archaeology.
 This comprehensive volume should be the foundation for continuing efforts to build on large anthropological questions, while acknowledging local variation in the past of the Atlantic Area.
 This will be an important resource for teaching archaeology in the region and should also be of interest to amateur archaeologists and others."

-Mikael Haller, St. Francis Xavier University
+Mikael Haller, Associate Professor of Anthropology, St. Francis Xavier University

 Author InformationMatthew W. Betts is the curator of Eastern Archaeology at the Canadian Museum of History.